 The Participants were particularly sensitive during the development of the CAT NMS Plan to the potential burdens it could place on small broker-dealers.
 These broker-dealers may incur minimal costs under existing audit trail requirements because they are OATS-exempt or excluded broker-dealers or limited purpose broker-dealers.
 The Participants note that the CAT NMS Plan contemplates steps to diffuse the potential cost differential between large and small firms.
 For instance, small broker-dealers generally will have an additional year before they are required to start reporting data under the CAT NMS Plan to the Central Repository.
-This will permit these firms greater time to implement the changes to their own systems necessary to pass such costs on to their customers.
-See Cardella et al., Make and Take Fees in the U.S. Equity Market paper, Apr.
+This will permit these firms greater time to implement the changes to their own systems necessary to paper, Apr.
 29, 2013), available at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2149302.